Theodosia Burr Shepherd

 Theodosia Burr Shepherd (October 14, 1845, Keosauqua, Iowa – September 6, 1906, Ventura, California) was an American botanist, horticulturist and pioneer in plant breeding.
-Called the "Flower Wizard of California", and "The Pioneer Seed-grower", Theodosia was the first woman in California and possibly in the United States to hybridize flowers.
+Called the "Flower Wizard of California," and "The Pioneer Seed-grower," Shepherd was the first woman in California, and possibly the first woman in the United States, to hybridize flowers.

 The Theodosia B. Shepherd Company, her seed and bulb business, is considered to be the foundation of California's seed industry.
 She was compared favorably to Luther Burbank.
 The location of her former garden is listed as number 34 in the City of Ventura Historic Landmarks and Districts.

 Early life

 Theodosia Burr Hall was born in Keosauqua, a settlement in the Iowa Territory, on October 14, 1845.

 Her parents were Augustus Hall and Ellen P. (Lee) Hall.